-Survivor pension: The deceased had at least 12 months of coverage in the three years before death or was a pensioner at the time of death.
+Survivor pension: The deceased had at least 12 months of coverage in the three years before death or received an oldage or disability pension at the time of death.

-Eligible survivors include the deceased's spouse or declared partner (also a divorced spouse or separated partner if not remarried before the insured's death) if the date of marriage or the legal declaration of partnership was at least one year before the date the deceased retired (if a pensioner) or the date of death (if in insured employment) and the insured did not receive an old-age or disability pension at the time of marriage.
-These conditions are waived if the death resulted from an accident, if the spouse or partner had children with the deceased, if the marriage or partnership lasted at least 10 years, or if the marriage or partnership exceeded a year and the age gap between the two spouses or partners was less than 15 years.
+Eligible survivors include a widow(er) or declared partner (also a divorced widow(er) or separated partner if not remarried before the deceased's death) if the date of marriage or legal declaration of partnership was at least one year before the date the deceased's retirement or death and the deceased did not receive an old-age or disability pension at the time of marriage.
+These conditions are waived if the death resulted from an accident, the widow(er) or partner had children with the deceased, or the marriage or partnership lasted at least 10 years (at least one year if the age gap between the two spouses or partners was less than 15 years).

-Other eligible survivors include orphans younger than age 18 (age 27 if a student or in vocational training) and, if there is no surviving spouse, the deceased's dependent parent or close relative older than age 40 who lived with the deceased for at least five years before the death.
+Other eligible survivors include orphans younger than age 18 (age 27 if a student or in vocational training) and, if there is no surviving spouse or partner, the deceased's dependent parent or close relative older than age 40 who lived with the deceased for at least five years before the deceased's death.